The Curvy Girl’s Packing Guide for Every Adventure

 Who doesn’t love sunny vacations next to the water?
 This section covers everything from relaxing days on the beach to water sports such as scuba diving.

-- Swimsuits– The only place I shop for plus size swimsuits anymore is on Swimsuitsforall.
+- Swimsuits– My favorite place to shop for plus size swimsuits is on Swimsuitsforall.
 Their selection is AMAZING and their swimsuits go all the way up to size 34.
-Swimsuit shopping to stressful for me so I like the ease of just picking something online instead of trying on a dozen styles in store.
+Swimsuit shopping is stressful for me so I like the ease of just picking something online instead of trying on a dozen styles in store.
+You can also try Torrid, Old Navy and Land’s End for great selections of plus size swimsuits.

 - Wetsuits– You can find shorties and full wetsuits in sizes up to 24 at Wetsuit Wearhouse.
 But if you plan to scuba dive as a regular hobby then investing in a custom suit is probably your best bet.

 - Reef Safe Sunscreen– This product isn’t just for plus size people but I have to mention it.
 PLEASE consider using reef safe sunscreen such as Raw Elements when snorkeling or scuba diving.
+Oxybenzone, found in almost all sunscreens, is linked to coral bleaching and products such as Raw Elements contain zinc oxide instead.
 It’s such a small gesture but it really does make a huge impact and helps to ensure that future generations can enjoy our coral reefs.

 Good to Know: If you’re interested in scuba diving then check out Weightless, a short documentary film about plus size scuba diving.
 You can view the trailer here or watch the full film on Indieflix.